 Associate Professor of Naval Architecture and Marine Engineering and Associate Professor of Electrical Engineering and Computer Science, College of Engineering

-We will use multiple sensors to construct an algorithm to detect and predict the motion of pedestrians and cyclists that is robust to occlusions from any single sensing modality.
-This algorithm will be trained upon a realistic dataset drawn from existing MTC test beds that is orders of magnitude larger than any existing dataset.
-We will also construct a real-time optimization scheme to generate controls that avoid collisions with the predicted locations generated by the first algorithm to illustrate the utility of the predictions.
+The project constructed a multisensor fusion-based approach for pedestrian and cyclist detection and a real-time optimization-based approach for collision avoidance.
+It used multiple sensors to construct an algorithm to detect and predict the motion of pedestrians and cyclists that is robust to occlusions from any single sensing modality.
+This algorithm was trained upon a realistic dataset drawn from existing Mobility Transformation Center (MTC) testbeds that is orders of magnitude larger than any existing dataset.
+The project also constructed a real-time optimization scheme to generate controls that avoid collisions with the predicted locations generated by the first algorithm to illustrate the utility of the predictions.

 (1) A 10,000-hour annotated dataset of pedestrian and cyclist motion using the Safety Pilot Model Deployment dataset, which includes data from inclement weather; (2) a multisensor fusion-based approach to detect and predict the motion of pedestrians and cyclists; and (3) a real-time numerical optimization scheme that synthesizes controller interventions, which can safely avoid probabilistic predictions of pedestrian motion.